MattJin19/yzjin.github.io/_pages/about.md

  * Model Testing
  * Intelligent User Interface

-Previously, I was a master student at Northwestern University working on applying machine learning application in embeded systems and autonomous driving.
+Previously, I was a master's student at Northwestern University in the USA working on applying machine learning applications in embedded systems and autonomous driving.

 Award
 ======